Hendrix-CS/csci151/projects/animation.md

 To **Partially Complete** this project, your project must
 * incorporate a GUI built with JavaFX and SceneBuilder,
+* be free of syntactic errors preventing compilation,
 * include at least one GUI components with event handlers that visibly change the GUI,
 * use an interactive animation that makes use of the various Shape classes, and
 * the GUI has persistent state modeled by a pertinent class of the student’s creation, representing an abstraction of the underlying data representation.